Samkth123/KTH-md/Execution/Lecture 2.md

 	- push what you are good at
 - Values
 - Culture
+	- Harley davidson
 - User
-- Manufacturer brand
+- Manufacturer brand (Volvo, Sony)
-- Distributor/Private brand
+- Distributor/Private brand (ICA, H&M)
-- Licensed brands
+- Licensed brands (Disney, CocaCola)

 #### HOW DO YOU DO IT ?

 1. Brand extension
-2. -
+	1. Brand extension or brand stretching
+		1. a firm marketing a product with a well-developed image
+		2. uses the same brand name
+		3. in a different product category.
-3. Line extension
+2. Line extension
-4. Multibrands
+3. Multibrands
-5. New brands
+4. New brands
-6. Brand repositioning
+5. Brand repositioning
-7. Cobranding
+6. Cobranding